qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 - 16-key keypad (0,1,2,3,4,5,6,7,8,9,0,A,B,C,D,E,F)
 - 64x32-pixel monochrome display (draw opcode is doing xor at pixels and sets collision flag, when overdrive a pixel - which is important in implementing games)

-As a specification I used http://devernay.free.fr/hacks/chip8/C8TECH10.HTM
+As a specification I used [Cowgod's Chip-8 Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)

 At the beginning I just want to mention that I made this project for pure education purpose, and it is not in production ready state.
-There is some of commented code, of not optimal solutions and of dirty fast hacks.
+There is some of commented code, some of not optimal solutions and some of dirty fast hacks.
 I wanted only to understand crucial concepts and big picture of "computer system".

 ## Implementing emulator

 I wanted to focus on opcode implementation in pure details and avoid abstractions layers.
 That is why, I decided to use C.
-I separated CHIP8 implementation from interaction platform specific code (like drawing, handling input).
+I separated CHIP8 specific implementation code from code that interact with platform (like drawing, handling input).

-There is content of [[chip8.h](https://github.com/qikcik/CHIP8/tree/master/emulator/sources/chip8.h)}:
+There is content of [[chip8.h](https://github.com/qikcik/CHIP8/tree/master/emulator/sources/chip8.h)]:
 ```c++
 struct Chip8;
 typedef struct Chip8 Chip8;